SKocur/Ryss/README.md

 [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://github.com/SKocur/Ryss)

 # Ryss
 Ryss is programming language with syntax inspired by Assembly.
+Execution process takes place in separated threads, different thread is for GUI (Graphical User Interface) elements and different for console tasks.
+There are some debugging options passed as a paremeters to Ryss interpreter, which can be enabled at startup:
+* `-verbose:avmemory` displays available memory
+* `-verbose:maxmemory` displays total memory

 ### Simple "Hello World" program:
 #### First option: